 Park Information and Rules

 Occupancy: Maximum 8 people total per site (up to 4 adults (18 yrs and over) are allowed)

 Vehicles: Maximum 1 per site: 1 vehicle with a trailer, or 1 RV: or 1 vehicle with up to 2 tents.
-Extra vehicle charge of $8.50 per night applies.
+There is an extra vehicle charge (see below for rates).